FilipLe/ML-property-appraisal/dataset/README.md

 ## Dataset Description

  ‘Melbourne Housing Snapshot’ dataset that can be found on Kaggle.
- <br>The dataset consists of metrics such as number of rooms, land size, type of housing, and others for each suburb in Melbourne.
+ <br><br>The dataset consists of metrics such as number of rooms, land size, type of housing, and others for each suburb in Melbourne.

 ## Source